-

 2 Comments

-#HAWAC #Care Page for the newly diagnosed #TBI #brain injury patient.” by Janice Tindle
+Care Page for the newly diagnosed TBI brain injury patient. by Janice Tindle

-The WEGOHEALTH Activist 30 Day Writing Challenge, Day 26 “Time to use all your knowledge and experience as an HA!
+“Time to use all your knowledge and experience as an HA!
 Create a “Care Page” for newly diagnosed patients.
-Pull together 5 of your own blogs that could help a newly … Continue reading
+Pull together 5 of your own blogs that could help a newly diagnosed patient and include 5 external resources you find … Continue reading

 Posted in brain injury, Brain injury radio, coping skills, disability, honesty, human interest, humanity, inspirational, Inspiring, life changing events, musings, people, support groups, thought provoking, tindle, traumatic brain injury